Bicornuate uterus: In pregnancy

 Fetuses developing in bicornuate uteri are more likely to present breech or transverse, with the fetal head in one horn and the feet in the other.
 This will often necessitate cesarean delivery.
 If the fetus is vertex (head down), the two horns may not contract in coordination, or the horn that does not contain the pregnancy may interfere with contractions and descent of the fetus, causing obstructed labor.

 Effect on intrauterine device usage

 Usage of intrauterine device (IUD) with copper requires one IUD in each horn to be effective in case of bicornuate uterus.
 The same practice is generally applied when using IUD with progestogen due to lack of evidence of efficacy with only one IUD.
 Evidence is lacking regarding progestogen IUD usage for menorrhagia in bicornuate uterus, but a case report showed good effect with a single IUD.

+Uterus bicornis in mammals

+A double uterus is the normal female anatomy in many mammals.
+In insectivores, certain species of primates i.e. lemurs, furthermore in carnivores, and in whales the uterus bicornis a part of their healthy morphological structures.

+Health issues

+The risk of cancer is not increased in the case of uterus bicornis.
+Endometrial carcinomas are very rare.
+If the presence of a uterus bicornis is not yet known and there is clinical suspicion of a carcinoma, which cannot be confirmed by the histological findings, sonography and magnetic resonance imaging provide diagnostic possibilities, as the cause may lie in a second uterine horn.
+Approximately 15% of all ovarian tumours and 8% to 10% of epithelial ovarian tumours are mucinous cyst adenomas, which can also arise in a normally developed uterus.